guoyww/AnimateDiff/README.md

 ## Setup for Inference

 ### Prepare Environment
-~~Our approach takes around 60 GB GPU memory to inference.
-NVIDIA A100 is recommanded.~~

 ***We updated our inference code with xformers and a sequential decoding trick.
 Now AnimateDiff takes only ~12GB VRAM to inference, and run on a single RTX3090 !!***